adammathes/ekko/readme.txt

 Dependencies: python, mongo

+Tested with python 2.7.1, mongo 2.0.4

 Python modules: requests, pymongo

 ## Setup

 Copy accounts.json.example to accounts.json and edit the file, replacing the relevant account info.
+(This process could use some work.)

+You'll need API keys for flickr

 ## Usage